Vietnam are hunting for history as they face Japan in the quarterfinals of the AFC Asian Cup 2019 at the Al-Maktoum Stadium in Dubai on Thursday.

 Their win against Saudi Arabia in the Round of 16 als

-It is perhaps no surprise that Vietnam have recorded the lowest possession figures of any team left in the Asian Cup 2019.
+It is perhaps no surprise that Vietnam has recorded the lowest possession figures of any team left in the Asian Cup 2019.

 However, with Park Hang-seo setting his team up to be rigid at the back and hurt the opposition on the break, the figure isn’t something that the Vietnamese fans should be worried about.